 2. Practice: Let’s start with verbs!

 Once your students have some examples, give them the opportunity to practice descriptive writing.

 One of the easiest challenges is to ask students to write a descriptive paragraph (any topic – soccer practice, the lunch room, their locker) and NOT use any verbs of “to be.”
 Or — limit them to one or two per paragraph.

 3. Use the five senses/five sentences

-In this challenge, students are asked to write a five sentence description using a different sense in each sentence.
+In this challenge, students are asked to use sensory details to write a five sentence paragraph using a different sense in each sentence.

 Have students write a five sentence description — (their right shoe, backpack, text book, top of their desk, etc.).
 When the paragraph is finished, have them revise their writing so that each sentence uses a different sense.

 Now, here is where this assignment gets interesting:

 Sense of taste!
 You don’t want your students to be licking the tops of their desks!
 However, by writing, “the golden, honey wood glistens as the sunlight streams across it” does have sensory details with the sense of taste — honey, right?

 4. Gross me out!

 One of my favorite exercises in trying to help students “show not tell” is to challenge them to write a gross descriptive essay.
 The grossest description wins!

 I put a lot of restrictions on this one including: